mazidulfarabi/Shifterz_Sciblitz_AI/README.md

 - **MediaPipe** is provided by Google under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 - **COCO** dataset and annotations are used under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
-- Model weights are **not retrained in this repository**; this application deploys Google's published inference models and adds a custom spatial-reasoning and natural-language layer on top.

 If this work is useful to you, share it with organizations serving blind, low-vision, and deaf-blind communities — and contribute improvements via the repository.